octobercms/docs/1.x/backend/users.md

     // Sign in as a specific user BackendAuth::login($user);

-<a name="permission-registration"></a>
 ## Registering permissions

 Plugins can register back-end user permissions by overriding the `registerPermissions` method inside the [Plugin registration class](../plugin/registration#registration-file).
 The permissions are defined as an array with keys corresponding the permission keys and values corresponding the permission descriptions.
 The permission keys consist of the author name, the plugin name and the feature name.
 Here is an example code:

     acme.blog.access_categories

 The next example shows how to register back-end permission items.
 Permissions are defined with a permission key and description.
 In the back-end permission management user interface permissions are displayed as a checkbox list.
-Back-end controllers can use permissions defined by plugins for restricting the user access to [pages](#page-access) or [features](#features).
+Back-end controllers can use permissions defined by plugins for restricting the user access to [pages](#restricting-access-to-backend-pages) or [features](#restricting-access-to-features).

     public function registerPermissions()
     {